Skip to main content

 Why do you treat contextualised applicants differently?

 Groups of students who are under-represented at medical school are encouraged to apply.
-There are many groups that are under-represented.
-Social mobility is improved through education.
+Many groups are under-represented.

 How are applications scored?